alexanderguzhva/smalltopk/article/main5.md

 ![alt text](sn2a.png "Chain of sorting networks")

-For our use case, I've constructed the needed sorting networks based on the work from [Bert Dobbelaere](https://bertdobbelaere.github.io/sorting_networks.html) and his [SorterHunter](https://github.com/bertdobbelaere/SorterHunter) program.
+For our use case, the needed sorting networks were constructed based on the work from [Bert Dobbelaere](https://bertdobbelaere.github.io/sorting_networks.html) and his [SorterHunter](https://github.com/bertdobbelaere/SorterHunter) program.
 * `SorterHunter` is based on an evolutionary approach for searching an optimal sorting network, similar to [Hill Climbing](https://en.wikipedia.org/wiki/Hill_climbing). `SorterHunter` tracks a single best sorting network, which it initially either generates as a random valid sorting network, or reads its predefined structure from a config file.
 Then, the search process iteratively applies various mutations to the tracked sorting network with hopes to get a bit better sorting network (smaller number of `compare-exchange` operations or lower depth), replacing the tracked sorting network if found.
 * The output of the `SorterHunter` program is represented as a list of pairs in the form of `(xi, yi)`, each of ones representing a single comparator between wires `xi` and `yi`.
 For example, a sorting network for 3 elements will be represented as `(0,1),(0,2),(1,2)`.
 * `SorterHunter` allows adding preconstructed `prefix` and `postfix` sorting networks to the one that is being searched for.